g026r/pocket-library-toolkit/docs/userguide.md

    removing a game.
 If this value is not set, the thumbnails for any removed games will remain in the thumbnail caches.
 2. **Generate new thumbnail when editing game**: if set, editing a game will automatically generate a new thumbnail, overwriting any existing thumbnails.
 This is mostly useful for if you change the game's [CRC32 value.](#crc32)
+3. **Always save _thumbs.bin files, even if unmodifier**: by default, the application only saves new copies of the _ thumbs.bin files if it detects that the thumbnails have been modified during this session.
+If this setting is turned on it will save new copies of the files regardless of changes.
+Leaving this off will improve save performance for large libraries.
 3. **Back**: return to the [main menu](#main-menu)

 ### Save & Quit